 [ambient sound fades down]

-But then, for me, seeing her isn’t really about seeing her, it’s about seeing her along with everyone else.
+But then, for me, seeing her wasn’t really about seeing her, it’s about seeing her along with everyone else.
 It has to be.
 We don’t have a choice.
 The crowds are beasts in themselves; bodies literally pour into this gallery all day long.
 And in a way, those crowds have an aura all their own.
 They represent our desire to locate ourselves in human history, in a community, and to share this moment with so many other people.
-Yes, it’s crowded and sweaty and inconvenient, but together, we validate her celebrity and keep the experiencing of her alive and electric, something that still matters.
-My little group and I felt this way as we followed the throngs to this gallery, like we were all anticipating something together, headed in one direction, feeding off the energy of the masses, taking part in this pilgrimage not just to Paris, not just to the Louvre, but through the crowds, to get to her.
+Yes, it’s crowded and sweaty and inconvenient, but together, we validate her celebrity, we keep the experiencing of her alive and electric, something that still matters.
+My little group and I felt this way as we followed the throngs to this gallery, like we were all anticipating something together, headed in one direction, feeding off the energy of the masses, and taking part in this pilgrimage not just to Paris, not just to the Louvre, but through the crowds, to get to her.

 TAMAR: Well.
 At least we could say we did it.
 I mean, that’s the…